-Service Current Number of Beds By Service (Date) Number of Beds to be Available as a CAH

-Inpatient Beds Number of Acute Care Beds: #:

-Staffed Beds Number of Licensed Beds: #:

-Swing Beds Number of Beds: #:

-Distinct Part Psychiatric Number of Beds:

-Distinct Part Rehab Number of Beds:

-Skilled Nursing Facility On-Campus Number of Beds:

-Skilled Nursing Facility Off-campus Number of Beds:

-A Critical Access Hospital may have 25 beds plus 10 distinct part psychiatric and distinct part rehabilitation, effective October 1, 2004.

-• Please include a copy of the policies and procedures addressing patient transfers as Attachment J in the application.
-Inpatient discharges and transfers must occur within an annual average of 96 hours.
+Service Current Number of Beds By Service (Date) Number of Beds to be Available as a CAH Inpatient Beds Number of Acute Care Beds: #: Staffed Beds Number of Licensed Beds: #: Swing Beds Number of Beds: #: Distinct Part Psychiatric Number of Beds: Distinct Part Rehab Number of Beds: Skilled Nursing Facility On-Campus Number of Beds: Skilled Nursing Facility Off-campus Number of Beds: effective October 1, 2004. y have 25 beds plus 10 distinct part psychiatric and distinct part rendomiat Please include a copy of the e policies and procedures addressing pate ation.
+Inpatient discharges and transfers.
+Please include a copy of the Attachment J in the application in the application of 96 hours at the alth Networks eation.
+Inpatient discharges and transfers must occur within an